Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: V. Experimental consequences of memory--dominated critical dynamics

-We emphasize that all experimental signatures discussed above---the dome, Uemura scaling, and long--time dynamical correlations---originate from the same infrared parameter $\rho_0$, the low--energy spectral weight of the slow--mode reservoir.
+\emph{Unified infrared scaling picture.} We emphasize that all experimental signatures discussed above---the dome, Uemura scaling, and long--time dynamical correlations---originate from the same infrared parameter $\rho_0$, the low--energy spectral weight of the slow--mode reservoir.

-The TDOS controls: (i) the infrared extent of the slow–mode reservoir, (ii) the dynamical amplification of intrinsic pairing tendencies, (iii) the superfluid stiffness and phase coherence, and (iv) the emergence of non-Markovian long--time response.
-Quantum criticality thus acts not merely as a source of fluctuations but as a dynamical amplifier governed by infrared spectral reorganization that simultaneously governs thermodynamic and dynamical phenomena in strongly correlated superconductors.
+The density of relaxation rates therefore plays a central organizational role.
+It controls the infrared extent of the slow-mode reservoir, the dynamical amplification of intrinsic Cooper-channel tendencies, the superfluid stiffness and condensate rigidity, and the emergence of non-Markovian long-time response.

+Quantum criticality thus acts not merely as a source of fluctuations, but as a dynamical infrared reorganizer of the collective spectrum.
+Within this picture, thermodynamic ordering, phase rigidity, and collective dynamical response all emerge from the same infrared spectral organization encoded in the TDOS.

 This unified picture yields a concrete strategy for experimental tests: systems that exhibit enhanced low--frequency TDOS weight (or equivalently, strong long--time correlations) are expected to display increased pairing susceptibility, elevated $T_c$, and reduced phase stiffness consistent with Uemura scaling.
-The resulting real-frequency spectral function generated by the memory-dominated self-energy, including its universal scaling form and infrared structure, is derived in Appendix F.
+The resulting real-frequency spectral function generated by the memory-dominated self-energy, including its universal scaling form and infrared structure, is derived in Appendix H.